lincbrain/linc-archive/doc/design/linc_permissions.md

 - Modify the Neuroglancer source code to handle a CloudFront asset path (i.e. `neuroglancer.lincbrain.org` since the domains of the presigned cookie are limited to `*.lincbrain.org` domains due to same-site requirements for cookies) that is similar to any S3 asset path (i.e. `s3://`).
 - Cookies would get passed in request to get asset

-Access assets with LINC CLI
-  - Cookies would get passed in request to get asset
-  - Provide LINC CLI option for retrieving asset.
-Instead of just referencing the asset directly, we would need to provide a helper function that wraps the request with the cookie.

 #### AWS Cognito, npm AWS SDK package

 TBD